Out and About in Norwich and Norfolk…..

 There are too many heritage sites to mention with the ‘Norwich 12’, ‘the UK’s finest collection of individually outstanding heritage buildings’, historic houses, churches, museums and gardens galore but whatever your taste, you will certainly find something of interest.

 For sailors and boaters, the Norfolk Broads offers a network of peaceful waterways on which you can slow down the pace of life and see an array of wildlife including iconic species such as Swallowtail butterflies, Norfolk Hawker dragonflies, Marsh Harrier and Bittern, maybe even an otter.
 You can hire sail, electric or motorised day boats or paddle your way along some of the more shallow channels in a canoe.
-Guided canoe trails are available in spring and summer.
+The ‘CanoeMan’ offers guided canoe trails in spring and summer – see his website for details.

 - Courting Marsh Harriers and booming Bitterns at Strumpshaw, breeding waders at Berney Marshes